Xeverous/filter_spirit/doc/user/ggg_filter_changelog_poe2.md

 - new fragments
 - new omens
 - many new bases
+- (undocumented) Filters had a bug - not playing sounds

 ### (2025.12.09) 0.4.0 (The Last of the Druids + Fate of the Vaal) - [Item Filter Information](https://www.pathofexile.com/forum/view-thread/3884730)